RedisLabs/redislabs-docs/content/rc/api/_index.md

 - Backup or import databases

 {{< note >}}
-The Redis Cloud REST API is available only to Flexible or Annual subscriptions.
+The Redis Cloud REST API is available only with Flexible or Annual subscriptions.
 It is not supported for Fixed or Free subscriptions.
 {{< /note >}}

 ## Getting started